Annual Lockout Tagout Audit: OSHA Requires It. We Make It Easy.

 Employee Review Sessions

-OSHA requires that the annual inspection include a review of the procedure with each authorized employee who uses it.
-We facilitate these sessions and document participation to satisfy the certification requirement.
+OSHA requires the annual inspection to include a review of the procedure with each authorized employee who uses it.
+We run these sessions and document participation to satisfy the certification requirement.

 Placard and Sign Condition Check

-Physical placards are inspected for legibility, proper placement, and continued accuracy.
-Any placards that have been damaged, removed, or become outdated are identified for replacement.
+Physical placards are inspected for legibility, placement, and continued accuracy.
+Any placards that have been damaged, removed, or become outdated are flagged for replacement.

 New Equipment Identification